+4 - A BCD is not a lifejacket and, as such, it does not guarantee a head up position of wearer.

+5 - If used with Nitrox enriched mixtures, with $O_2$ levels of not more than 40%, the buoyancy compensator in this manual will require more frequent and thorough maintenance than it does when used with breathable air.

-- 4 A BCD is not a lifejacket and, as such, it does not guarantee a head up position of wearer. - 5 The BCD described in this manual must not be used alternating between regulators loaded with Nitrox and regulators loaded with Air.
-It must be exclusively used with only one type of gaseous mixture throughout its entire service life. - 6 No change may be made to this BCD, not even minor changes.
-This is forbidden for the sake of personal safety and health. - 7 For the purpose of personal safety and health, it must not be used in polluted waters or waters with high suspension, nor in any other liquid having chemical-physical characteristics different from those of water. - 8 Using the BCD in chlorinated water damages the materials.
+6 - No change may be made to this BCD, not even minor changes.
+This is forbidden for the sake of personal safety and health.

+7 For the purpose of personal safety and health, it must not be used in polluted waters or waters with high suspension, nor in any other liquid having chemical-physical characteristics different from those of water.

+8 - Using the BCD in chlorinated water damages the materials.
 Therefore, it is advisable not to use it in water with high levels of chlorine.